F1LT3R/blog/_posts/2020-08-20-ubi-discussions.md

 Heating your home from only one side of the house, would require much more energy than putting a heater in each room.
 Our economy is like a house heated on one side.
 The pipes are creaking and banging, and steam is spewing out of the radiators.

-Welfare is not an adequate stimulation of the economy, because the many disincentives it adds, outweigh the benefits.
+Welfare is not an adequate stimulation of the economy, because of the disincentives it adds outweigh the benefits.